iodepo/odis-arch/book/thematics/vessels/index.md

 ## About

-OIH is exploring how we might leverage schema.org to describe research vessels.
+ODIS is exploring how we might leverage schema.org to describe research vessels.
 Note that schema.org is a very broad vocabulary and as such specific concepts like research vessel is not well aligned to current types.